jeremiepoiroux/markdown-cv/index.md

 - Contributor and coordinator of a user-testing project
 - Contributor and coordinator of a Quality Management System development
 - Contributor and coordinator of a community management strategy
+- Contributor to an information architecture project with the creation of personae

 `2016 01 - 2016 04`
 __[100détours](https://marvelapp.com/175c1d8/screen/11739231?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3Bm8hoTIcYSiGHbjoFddVYsA%3D%3D)__, an experimental app for a bike rental in Lyon (France)